Don Bluth

 Donald Virgil Bluth (/bluːθ/ BLOOTH; born September 13, 1937) is an American filmmaker, animator, video game designer and author.
 He came to prominence working for Walt Disney Productions before creating his own film studio in the early 1980s.
-Bluth is best known for directing the animated films The Secret of NIMH, An American Tail, The Land Before Time, All Dogs Go to Heaven, and Anastasia, and for his involvement in the well-known Laserdisc game Dragon's Lair.
+Bluth is best known for directing the animated films The Secret of NIMH, An American Tail, The Land Before Time, All Dogs Go to Heaven, Anastasia, and Titan A.E., and for his involvement in the well-known Laserdisc game Dragon's Lair.
 Don Bluth Productions hired many animators away from Disney, and Bluth's films were a major competitor to Disney in the 1980s, leading up to the Disney Renaissance.

 Early life

-Bluth was born on September 13, 1937 in El Paso, Texas, to Emaline (née Pratt) and Virgil Roneal Bluth.
+Bluth was born on September 13, 1937, in El Paso, Texas, to Emaline (née Pratt) and Virgil Roneal Bluth.
 His maternal grandfather was Rey Pratt from the Pratt family, and his great-grandfather Helaman Pratt was an early leader in the Church of Jesus Christ of Latter-day Saints as well as a grandfather of George W. Romney and great-grandfather of Mitt Romney.
 He is of Swedish, English, Irish, Scottish, and German descent.

 As a child in El Paso, he rode his horse to the town movie theater to watch Disney films.
 Bluth later said, "then I'd go home and copy every Disney comic book I could find".
 At the age of six, his family moved to Payson, Utah, where he lived on a family farm.
 Bluth has stated that he and his siblings do not communicate with each other as adults.
 In 1954, his family moved to Santa Monica, California.
 Bluth attended Brigham Young University in Utah for one year, and then returned later to complete a degree in English.